lainie-ftw/temporal-failure-proof-python/exercises/module04/README.md

 This auto-bug-fixing behavior is one reason to keep unlimited retries defaults for your Activities.
 If your business process requires succeeding or failing in a limited time, or you don't want to call an expensive API many many times, or you want to fail your processes for other reasons after a number of calls, it's fine to limit retries - but you lose this neat behavior.

-It might be useful to mention Workflow Reset as well - you can "time travel" your workflows back to a certin step using (Workflow Reset)[https://patford12.medium.com/batch-reset-with-temporal-f895a8b8408b] - so if they've failed out their Activity Retry policy and failed the Workflow
+It might be useful to mention Workflow Reset as well - you can "time travel" your workflows back to a certain step using [Workflow Reset](https://patford12.medium.com/batch-reset-with-temporal-f895a8b8408b) - so if they've failed out their Activity Retry policy and failed the Workflow